The real difference in sensitivity between circumcised and uncut penises

 This week, a new and poorly interpreted study by Bossio et al.1 about the sensitivity of circumcised vs. intact penises has been circulating and, once again, people are falling for the clickbait debate about foreskin without actually reading the study.

 “Study Suggests Getting Circumcised Doesn’t Make Your Wiener Less Sensitive After All”

 62 men (18-37 years old, average 24) had their penises assessed for touch, pressure pain, and heat pain thresholds.
-This was measured at 3 or 4 penile sites.
-The 4th site was the foreskin, if present.
+Sensitivity was measured at 3 or 4 penile sites.
+The 4th site was the foreskin if present.
 The study itself says, “The foreskin of intact men was more sensitive to tactile stimulation than the other penile sites, but not other stimuli.”
 As well, there was significantly greater warmth sensitivity at the foreskin than at the glans.

-This study claims to refute the previous studies that suggested that uncut dicks are more sensitive.
+This study claims to refute the previous studies that suggested that uncut dicks are more sensitive than cut ones.
 However, this study and those studies are focusing on different types of sensitivity.

 The headline focused mostly on pain tolerance with pressure and heat, but when people talk about the sensitivity of foreskin, they’re usually talking about fine touch.

-There are a fuckton of nerve endings and many types of touch receptors in the foreskin, but the most notable is the concentration of Meissner’s corpuscles, which specialize in fine touch, such as the precision your palms and fingertips are able to feel.
+There are a fuckton of nerve endings and many types of touch receptors in the foreskin, but the most notable is the concentration of Meissner’s corpuscles, which specialize in fine touch, such as the precision your palms and fingertips can feel.

 Of course, the foreskin has heat and pressure receptors too, but those things alone aren’t what make the foreskin special.
 Fine touch is.
-And, lo and behold, the study agrees that foreskin is more sensitive to tactile stimulation and fine touch.
+And the study agrees that foreskin is more sensitive to tactile stimulation and fine touch.

-2 The study didn’t specifically test the most sensitive part of the foreskin
+2 The study didn’t accurately test the most sensitive part of the foreskin